-New clinical trial for MA withdrawal support
+New clinical trial for meth withdrawal support

 If you're interested in taking part in this study, click below to fill in an expression of interest form, and a member of the study team will get in touch with you.